Envoy-VC/30-Days-of-Solidity/Day 8 - Loops/readme.md

 }
 ```

-Here the value of num at end of execution of while loop is `64`
+Here the value of num at end of execution of for loop is `64`

 ---